caboodle-tech/element-behaviors/README.md

 - Production websites or applications should use the [compressed (minified) library](./dist/eb.min.js).
 - If bundling Element Behaviors into something else you may want the [uncompressed library](./dist/eb.js).

-If you would like to use a CDN we are on [jsDelivr](https://www.jsdelivr.com/):
+If you would like to use a CDN we are on [jsDelivr](https://www.jsdelivr.com/) at the following URLs:

 ```html
 <!-- For the latest release. -->